Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

   - Use `indicator_cache[(symbol,timeframe)]` to read the latest closed-bar RSI value for the configured period (e.g., 14).
   - Maintain a small ring buffer in `indicator_cache` so last N RSI values are available for cross detection and warm-up.

-- RSI Correlation Tracker
-  - For each pair, read RSI series from the ring buffer for both symbols for the selected timeframe and period.
-  - If the buffer is not yet warm (insufficient bars), temporarily fall back to computing the series via `app/indicators.rsi_wilder` using the same OHLC source, then cache the last value to converge quickly.
-  - Always enforce closed-bar gating (no forming candles).

 - Heatmap / Quantum Tracker
   - Replace per-cycle computations with reads of cached EMA/MACD/UTBot/Ichimoku values and apply only the scoring/aggregation step.